-When Pedro Menendez de Aviles landed here on September 8, 1565, he brought 20 artillery pieces to protect the european settlement.
-You will find a replica of a six-pounder gun cannon and reinactments on how they were used.
+When Pedro Menendez de Aviles landed here on September 8, 1565, he brought 20 artillery pieces to protect the European settlement.
+You will find a replica of a six-pound gun cannon and reenactments on how they were used.

 The landscape of this facility is amazing.
 There is plenty of natural spaces to explore and you should be surprised if you stumble upon a Peacock.

 If you want something really cool do to in the evening in this historic town, you really should take in a ghost tour in St. Augustine.
 There is plenty of history in this area and the stories you’ll hear are spooky and lots of fun!